jrandj/aws-security-specialty/README.md

 1. Your company CSO has directed you to enhance the security of a critical application by implementing a CAPTCHA as part of the user sign-in process.
 What is the most efficient method to implement this capability?
     * An Auth Challenge Lambda Trigger should be created.
 AWS Lambda functions can be created and then triggered during user pool operations such as user sign-up, confirmation, and authentication.

 1. You are a security admin for an organizational unit named ‘DataAnalyticsTeam’.
 You wish to streamline some of the security processes and delegate some security tasks to the development team.
 To this end, you wish to enable the development team to create roles and policies that can be attached to the various AWS services they are using.
-However, the services that they create should be able to access S3 buckets restricted to only the "us-west-1" region.
+However, the services that they create should be able to access S3 buckets restricted to only the `us-west-1` region.
 The development team members have the ‘DeveloperRole’ IAM role assigned to them.
 What combination of steps will accomplish this task?
     * The correct solution is to use permission boundaries.
 Firstly, create an IAM policy to allow access to S3 buckets in the desired region.
 Then create an IAM policy that will allow the creation of roles with a permission boundary.
 This will enable developers to create new roles and policies that have restrictions.
 Finally, attach the IAM policy to the developer's team role.
 The use of SCP and OU is not applicable in this scenario because limiting access to a specific region via SCP will also affect other members of the OU and not just the development team.

 1. A company wishes to enable SSO so that its employees can log in to the AWS management console using their corporate directory identity.
 Which of the following step is required as part of the process?
     * Creating an IAM role that establishes a trust relationship between IAM and the corporate directory IdP is a necessary step.

 1. A web application runs in a VPC on EC2 instances behind an ELB Application Load Balancer.
 The application stores data in an RDS MySQL DB instance.
 A Linux bastion host is used to apply schema updates to the database (administrators connect to the host via SSH from a corporate workstation).
-The following security groups are applied to the infrastructure:
+What security group configuration will allow the application to be secure and functional, noting the below groups?
     * **sgLB:** Associated with the ELB.
     * **sgWeb:** Associated with the EC2 instances.
     * **sgDB:** Associated with the database.
     * **sgBastion:** Associated with the bastion host.
-What security group configuration will allow the application to be secure and functional?
     * On sgLB allow ports 80 and 443 from 0.0.0.0/0 (all Internet traffic).
 On sgWeb allow ports 80 and 443 from sgLB (accessed only from ELB).
 On sgDB allow port 3306 from sgWeb and sgBastion (accessed by application and bastion).
 On sgBastion allow port 22 from the corporate IP address range.

 1. Your financial services organization is using the AWS S3 service to store highly sensitive data.
 What is the correct IAM policy that must be applied to ensure that all objects uploaded to the S3 bucket are encrypted?